wenewzhang/mixin_labs-php-bot/README.md

 }
 Do you confirm generation [yes]? yes
 ```
-This  tutorial need a library [mixin-sdk-php](https://github.com/ExinOne/mixin-sdk-php) and [Ratchet pawl](https://github.com/ratchetphp/Pawl), **mixin-sdk-php** is a PHP SDK for Mixin Network, the **Ratchet pawl** is a asynchronous websocket client.
+This tutorial require two librarys. [mixin-sdk-php](https://github.com/ExinOne/mixin-sdk-php) is a PHP SDK for Mixin Network .
+[Ratchet pawl](https://github.com/ratchetphp/Pawl) is a asynchronous websocket client.

-So, add them in the "require" block.
+In composer.json file, add the two library in the "require" code block.
 ```bash
 "require": {
     "exinone/mixin-sdk-php": "^1.1",
     "ratchet/pawl": "^0.3.3",
 },
 ```
-Save the composer.json, then execute **composer install** to download the packages.
+Save composer.json file and then execute **composer install** to download required packages.
 ```bash
 composer install
 ```
-After the downloading finished, you can find a vendor under the project directory.
+A vendor directory is created in the project directory after librarys are downloaded.
 ```bash
 root@iZj6cbmqen2lqp7l48nfgkZ:~/mixin_labs-php-bot# ls
 composer.json  composer.lock  vendor
 ```
-If you clone this repository, just execute **composer install** to download all dependency packages.
+If you clone this repository from Github repo, you only need to execute **composer install** to download all librarys.

 ### Create you first app in developer dashboard
 Create an app by following [tutorial](https://mixin-network.gitbook.io/mixin-network/mixin-messenger-app/create-bot-account).